Indra Thohir: Return to Persib

 In early 2000, Persib hired Thohir back as head coach to steer the club away from relegation trouble.
 Under Thohir, Persib's results slowly began to climb.
 Nevertheless, throughout the competition, fears of relegation kept haunting Persib.
 The team only secured safety in the last four matches by taking 10 points out of a possible 12, securing their place in next season's Premier Division.
 For steering the club to safety, Thohir was retained as the club's head coach.

 For the 2001 season, Thohir strengthened his squad with new arrivals such as Abdus Shobur, Luis Simoes, and Nana Setia.
 He also signed Yusuf Bachtiar back to the club.
 Despite doubts from his own supporters, Thohir managed to bring Persib back to the second stage.
-In the second stage, Persib were in Group A with PSMS Medan, Persebaya Surabaya and Barito Putera.
+In the second stage, Persib were in Group A with PSMS, Persebaya, and Barito Putera.
 They started the second stage with a 2–1 win over Barito Putera.
 However, defeat to PSMS in their following match left them with a must-win match against Persebaya.
 In a fierce match, the teams were not able to score within 90 minutes, leading the match to extra time due to Persib and Persebaya being level points and goal differential.
 Persib campaign came to an end when Reinald Pieters found the net for Persebaya in the 115th minute to seal the match.
 At the end of the season, Thohir left the club once again.

 Second Persib return

-In 2005, Persib once again called Thohir back to his head coach role amidst disappointment with his predecessor Juan Antonio Paez's performance.
-The club would have a slow start to the season but they slowly improved their form through Thohir's simple football philosophy.
-Hopes of reaching the second stage came to end in the closing phase of the season, with a 1–1 draw with PSMS, a 1–0 defeat to Arema, and a loss to Persija Jakarta sealing their fate.
+In 2005, Persib once again called Thohir back to his head coach role amidst disappointment with his predecessor Juan Páez's performance.
+The club would have a slow start to the season but they slowly improved their form.
+Hopes of reaching the second stage came to end in the closing phase of the season, with a 1–1 draw with PSMS, a 1–0 defeat to Arema, and a loss to Persija sealing their fate.
 Thohir left his role and retired from coaching with his position being filled by Risnandar Soendoro on 16 October 2005.

+PON Bangka Belitung

+In 2016, Thohir made a brief return to coaching as he took charge of the Bangka Belitung football team for the 2016 Pekan Olahraga Nasional held in Bandung.
+The team would progress to the second round as the best third-placed team in the first round.